ErgoNZ/ProceduralGen/README.md

 ## World Generation.cs
 Has impossible spawns for rooms that can never be reached
 ## RoomGeneration.cs
+### 9/11/2023
-Doesn't give all of the rooms that were requested (Request 50 rooms but only get 35 instead)
+It doesn't give all of the rooms that were requested (Request 50 rooms but only get 35 instead)
+### 10/11/2023
+Now gives all rooms requested.
+However, T-shaped rooms have their z-axis facing nodes are randomly disappearing?
+This leaves massive gaps in the map.